LeoMbm/LeoMbm/README.md

 ### :smiley_cat: I am a student at BeCode and i want to be a Software Developer

-### so, curently this is my first try making my readme, hope you like it 😄
+### so, currently this is my first try making my readme, hope you like it 😄

 <a href="https://www.youtube.com/watch?v=nC9dQOnUyao"><img src="https://indianmemetemplates.com/wp-content/uploads/Computer-Guy.jpg"></a>